-The Lyceum recognises that children with special educational needs and disabilities can be more prone to peer on peer group isolation than other children and will consider extra pastoral support for those children.
-The extra support will be provided by The Lyceums SENCO.
+The Lyceum recognises that children with special educational needs, disabilities and certain health concerns can be more prone to peer on peer group isolation or bullying than other children and will consider extra pastoral support for those children.
+The Lyceum recognises that these students may experience communication barriers and have difficulties in managing or reporting these challenges.
+The extra support will be provided by The Lyceum's SENCO.